-The Sydney Morning Herald published this article even before Ku-ring-gai’s elected representatives had a chance to inform their residents about alternative TOD options.
+The Sydney Morning Herald published this article about alternative TOD options even before Ku-ring-gai’s elected representatives had a chance to inform residents about them.
+Read the full SMH article below.

 The plan to squeeze 45-storey apartment buildings into Ku-ring-gai